DSSGxUK/s22_wmca/README.md

 3. Estimate the implications of switching to electric heating on the electrical network in terms of additional network load
     - Using the EPC predictions, national electricity consumption and regional network capacity data, we calculated the maximum additional load on the electrical network for homes switching to electric heating.
     - Derived individual home energy usage from national energy statistics and estimated heating costs.

+### Technical Documentation

+The [technical_docs](https://github.com/DSSGxUK/s22_wmca/tree/main/technical_docs) contain further information on the technical methodology of the project.
+They explain the use, functionality, creation and architecture of the project and serve as a "How-to" guide for any user who wants to know how the models work in detail.

 ### Further Work